w3f/polkadot-wiki/docs/learn/learn-wasm.md

 proposals related to any on-chain upgrades for easy matching.
 Monitor the chain for:

 1. `democracy(Started)` events and log `index` and `blockNumber`.
-This event indicates that a referendum has started (although does not mean that it is a runtime upgrade).
+This event indicates that a referendum has started (although it does not mean it is a runtime upgrade).
 Get the referendum info\*; it should have a status of `Ongoing`.
 Find the ending block number (`end`) and the enactment `delay` (delay).
 If the referendum passes, it will execute on block number `end + delay`.